RanRhoads84/debgpt7.8-with-vectorDB/README.md

 * `-f nm:<question_id>` for loading nm-template questions.

 ```
+# nm_assigned.txt
+debgpt -f nm:nm_assigned -a 'pretend to be Mo Zhou <lumin@debian.org> and answer the question.
+Give concrete examples, and links as evidence supporting them are preferred.' -o nm-assigned-selfintro.txt

+# nm_pp1.txt
 for Q in PH0 PH1 PH2 PH3 PH4 PH5 PH6 PH7 PHa; do
 debgpt -HQf nm:pp1.${Q} -a 'Be concise and answer in just several sentences.' -o nm-pp1-${Q}-brief.txt;
 debgpt -HQf nm:pp1.${Q} -a 'Be precise and answer with details explained.' -o nm-pp1-${Q}-detail.txt;